Residential Home Sales

 Our team has over 50 years of collective experience in delivering high quality work in all matters relating to freehold and leasehold sale transactions.
 The team has particular expertise in residential conveyancing transactions for all varieties of properties.

 We have 10 key client-facing individuals who may work on your matter, with a strong technical team and separate management team in place to ensure we give you the best possible service.
-Rebecca Kibby, CEO of Conveyancing Services, has overall responsibility for the work regardless of who works on your matter.
-Rebecca's details are at this link and details of her team can be found here.
+Rebecca Kibby is the partner with overall responsibility for the work carried out within Conveyancing Services, regardless of who works on your matter.
+Rebecca’s details are at this link and details of her team can be found here.

 Sales can vary greatly in both price and complexity.
 Your sale will be dealt with by people whose expertise is appropriate to the task in hand.